Professional Financial Services

 *Domestic applicants include Canadian citizens, permanent residents, protected persons and Convention refugees.

 Professional Financial Services is a one-year Ontario College Graduate Certificate program designed to leverage a university or college credential in any discipline by providing a fast track to a career as a professional financial planner.
 An intensive curriculum prepares graduates to provide clients with professional advice to build wealth and ensure financial security through setting goals, managing finances, minimizing tax, managing life's risks, and building investment portfolios, as well as customer relations and providing products to clients.
-This program offers a part-time version.

 The program will also provide the opportunity to complete educational components of industry designations including: